lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 4: (send ballot?)
 3 options:
 1. a publicly posted signed ballot (varifiable)
-2. an ballot including a unique personal id sent only to that one person
+2. a ballot including a unique personal id sent only to that one person
 3. both

 During the election period (be that months, weeks, days, hours, etc.), a one-time-pad 'encoded' ballot is sent by whatever agreed upon method (website, email, text, snapchat, S3, api-endpoint, etc.) in the form of another QR code.